T0ha/ezodf/README.txt

 Dependencies
 ============

-There are no other dependencies than the Standard Python Library.
+No dependencies beyond the Python Standard Library.

 The main target platform is Python 3.1+, perhaps I will integrate Python 2.6+ support, if there is no great effort to achieve this goal.

 Installation